nsidc/earthaccess/docs/contributing/index.md

   questions, share insights, or connect with others about Earth data access (broadly)
 - Open [an Ideas GitHub Discussion](https://github.com/nsidc/earthaccess/discussions/new?category=ideas) to suggest new features or improvements, and find collaborators and coordinate the work
-- Join [a "hack day"](our-meet-ups.md) to meat other users/developers/maintainers and get help on, or give help to, anything related to Earth data access
+- Join [a "hack day"](our-meet-ups.md) to meet other users/developers/maintainers and get help on, or give help to, anything related to Earth data access

 You can also directly [open a pull request](#steps-to-a-pull-request) after you've reviewed this whole contributing guide.

-If you're not sure what to do, _don't worry_, and just pick whichever suites you best.
+If you're not sure what to do, _don't worry_, and just pick whichever suits you best.
+The community will help you out!

 !!! note